magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/microsoft-teams-settings.md

 * TOC
 {:toc}

-To integrate [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software/){:target="_blank"} with the ThingsBoard platform, you first need to configure workflows for channels that you are going to use with ThingsBoard.
+To integrate [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software/){:target="_blank"} with the IoT Hub platform, you first need to configure workflows for channels that you are going to use with IoT Hub.

 To do this, follow these steps: